 When a constitutional challenge threatened to shut down the Metropolitan Washington Airport Authority (MWAA), affecting both Reagan and Dulles airports, Baker Donelson's government relations and public policy advisors provided Congress with key information and insights which helped them to enact legislation to resolve the challenge and keep MWAA operating.
 Baker Donelson's Infrastructure and Surface Transportation Practice consistently achieves appropriations and policy results that matter most to clients.

-Some key accomplishments include:
+Some key accomplishments:

 - Akridge, a Washington, D.C.-based real estate firm

 - Camp, Dresser and McKee (CDM), a consulting, engineering and construction firm